Little Water Cay

 Chalk Sound Drive is another great drive.
 You’ll see the vibrantly turquoise water and small islands of Chalk Sound National Park and many beautiful villas.
 Sapodilla Bay Beach is an easy stop to make along the drive.
 If you’d like to grab a bite to eat, Las Brisas on the picturesque lagoon is an ideal place.

-Blue Hills Road, which fronts the oldest settlement on Providenciales, is reminiscent of some of the southern Caribbean islands, with coconut palms, colorful buildings, and small handmade fishing boats.
+Blue Hills Road, which fronts the oldest settlement on Providenciales, is reminiscent of some of the southern Caribbean islands.
+It offers coconut palms, colorful buildings, and small handmade fishing boats.

 Tour at the Turk's Head Brewery on Providenciales.